neondatabase/website/content/guides/django-rest-api.md

 The models are related to each other using foreign keys and related names to establish relationships between entities.

-Django's ORM will automatically create the corresponding database tables based on these models.
+Django's ORM will automatically create the corresponding database migrations for tables based on these models.
 You can customize the models further by adding fields, methods, or meta options as needed.

 ### Create and apply migrations

-Unlike other frameworks like Laravel where you need to manually create database migrations which are separate from your models, Django allows you to define your models and then generate migrations automatically based on those models.
+Unlike other web frameworks like Laravel where you need to manually create database migrations which are separate from your models, Django allows you to define your models and then generate migrations automatically based on those models.

 With the models defined in the previous step, all that's left is to create and apply the migrations to create the corresponding tables in the database.
 To generate the migrations, run: